SimplifyJobs/Summer2025-Internships/.github/README-scripts.md

 - The listings are grouped by company and then sorted based on the date posted of the oldest internship from each company.
 - It is possible that internships might appear twice if the link in the Simplify database does not match the one from the contributor.
 Set the non-simplify one as "is_visible: false" in listings.json.
 This can also be done through an edit_internship issue template.

+## Why the Change?
+Why did we change how the repo works.
+We did it for two reasons:
+1) We wanted to make sure technical challenges were not an obstacle that prevented people from contributing.
+Instead of needing to fork the repo, make a markdown row, and make a pr, now you simply need to fill out an issue form to contribute.
+2) We added a script that automatically adds all technical internships from Simplify's database onto this repo, so we needed to systematize the whole process to combine these internships with contributors' internships.